Underwater hockey: World Championships

 The Underwater Hockey World Championships, organised by the Confédération Mondiale des Activités Subaquatiques (CMAS), have been held every two years since 1980.
 The tournament began with a men's competition only, with a women's tournament added in 1982.
 1992 saw the addition of a men's master's tournament with the women's master's tournament coming in 1998.
-2002 saw a youth league trialled at the tournament with a full U-19 division for both men and women coming in 2004.
+2002 saw a youth league trialled at the tournament with a full U-19 division for both men and women coming in 2007.

 In 2007, CMAS attempted to start the CMAS World Games, an Olympic-style event for all the sports CMAS governed.
 This ultimately failed, however, as it required all the sports to move away from their pre-established calendars, resulting in the 2007 World Games being the only one ever played.
 This move also caused a schism, with the World Aquachallenge Association attempting to create their own World Championships, but again just one version ultimately took place (in 2008), with CMAS asserting control again with the 2009 Championships but in the case of elite competitions only.
 In 2013, master's tournaments were again added and the youth tournaments became a separate event, involving U-23 divisions in addition to the U-19 division.
 Elite and master's competitions reverted to even years in 2016 with the youth competition remaining on odd years.
 This switch following the resumption of international hockey after the COVID-19 pandemic began with the 2023 elite and master's World Championships.

 At Elite level, New Zealand are the current Men's World Champions, and Australia are the current Women's World Champions.

 At Masters level, United States are the current Men's World Champions, and France are the current Women's World Champions.

 At U-24 level, New Zealand are the current Men's World Champions, and New Zealand are the current Women's World Champions.

-At U-19 level, New Zealand are the current Men's World Champions, and Australia are the current Women's World Champions.
+At U-19 level, Turkey are the current Men's World Champions, and Colombia are the current Women's World Champions.